adelaneh/py_manual_vn/README.md

         ```>>> (clusts, mcl) = hybhac.cluster()```

-        where ```cm``` is a cost model used by hybrid clustering algorithm to find the clustering of the input data set which requires minimum effort by you to clean it up.
+        where ```cm``` is a cost model used by hybrid clustering algorithm to find the clustering of the input data set that requires minimum effort by you to clean it up.

         The outpurt consists of a dictionary ```clusts``` and an integer ```mcl```.
-Each key of the dictionary ```clusts``` is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster. ```mcl``` is the maximum size of clusters in ```clusts```.
+Each key of the dictionary ```clusts``` is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster. ```mcl``` is the maximum size of the clusters in ```clusts```.

 ####Cleaning Up the Clusters####

-Now you clean up the clustering results to arrive at the correct clustering of the input values.
+Now you can clean up the clusters obtained above to arrive at the correct clustering of the input values.
 This phase consists of two main steps:

-1. Split step, where you split clusters containing values referring to more than one real-world entity into smaller clusters each of which contains values referring to a single entity.
+1. Split step, where you split clusters containing values referring to more than one real-world entity into smaller clusters each of which contains values referring to a single entity
-2. Merge steps, in which you merge clusters referring to the same entity.
+2. Merge steps, in which you merge clusters referring to the same entity

 To clean up the clustering results run the following command:

 ```>>> clean_clusts = vn.normalize_clusters(clusts)```

 where ```clusts``` is a dictionary where each key is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster.
-This will open a graphical user interface to clean up ```clusts``` and the results with be returned in ```clean_clusts```.
+This will open a graphical user interface to clean up ```clusts``` and the results with be returned in ```clean_clusts``` which is a dictionary where each key is the label of a cluster of data values, and the corresponding value is the set of data values in this cluster.